-However, over the course of League of Legends, some champions have remained relevant over numerous metas because they work very well in a team game populated by players queueing up alone or with only one friend.
+However, over the course of League of Legends, some champions have remained relevant over numerous metas.
+This is because they work very well in a team game populated by players queueing alone or with one friend.

 Below are some of the recommended champions to rank up in Solo Queue.
 Some themes you might notice being repeated are early game power, versatility, and the ability to roam quickly and effectively.